UZBEKISTAN: Jailings "to intimidate all who speak about freedoms"

 The authorities "wanted to showcase the arrests to intimidate all others who want to speak about freedoms", the blogger's relative added.

 How many bloggers arrested?

-The bloggers known to have been arrested between 27 August and 2 September and handed jail terms are Adkham Olimov (known by his penname Musannif), Miraziz Akhmedov, Tulkin Astanov, Ziyodullo (Rahmon) Kabirov and Ziyovuddin Rahim from Tashkent City; Otabek Usmonov from Andijan Region; Khurshidbek Mukhammadrozikov from Kokand in Fergana Region; and Dilshodbek Khalilov from Namangan Region.
+The bloggers known to have been arrested between 27 August and 2 September and handed jail terms are Adkham Olimov (known by his penname Musannif), Miraziz Akhmedov, Tulkin Astanov, Ziyodullo (Rahmon) Kabirov and Ziyovuddin Rahim from Tashkent; Otabek Usmonov from Andijan Region; Khurshidbek Mukhammadrozikov from Kokand in Fergana Region; and Dilshodbek Khalilov from Namangan Region.

 Sulaymon Erkin and Shokir Sharipov (known as Mukhammad Shakur), who lives in Kibrai District of Tashkent Region, were detained and questioned, Ikramov told Forum 18.
 He could not confirm whether or not the two men were arrested.

 Sharipov "was questioned on 27 August and released the same day because he has a disability," a Tashkent resident who has followed the bloggers and is familiar with the cases, who asked not to be named for fear of state reprisals, told Forum 18 on 17 September.
-"I know for a fact that those eight were arrested, but I also heard that many more could just have been questioned and released but not arrested."
+"I know for a fact that those eight were arrested, but I also heard that many more have been questioned and released but not arrested."

 Campaign's "pre-planned scenario"

 Ikramov told Forum 18 that the arrests were a campaign carried out "according to a pre-planned scenario by the SSS secret police and the ordinary police in various regions in violation of Uzbekistan's law and international norms."